microsoft/ELL/docs/tutorials/Getting-started-with-image-classification-in-cpp/index.md

 ## Call the model from a C++ application

-You'll write a C++ application that invokes the model and then you'll run the demo on a Raspberry Pi device.
+You'll write a C++ application that invokes the model on a Raspberry Pi device.
 The application will read images from the camera, pass them to the model directory, and display the results.
 Either copy the complete code from [here](/ELL/tutorials/Getting-started-with-image-classification-in-cpp/tutorial.cpp) or create an empty text file  (**tutorial.cpp**) in the directory and copy in the code snippets below.

 First, add the required include statements.
-ELL code depends on some **STL** libraries and on the **OpenCV** library.
+ELL code depends on some standard libraries and on **OpenCV**.

 ```cpp
 #include <stdio.h>